mr-ravin/RotationWars/README.md

 - Game Engine: Unity 3D Game Engine
 - Duration of Game Development: Single Day.

+#### What makes it Challenging?

+- The platform keeps on accelerating.
+- Each collision have and effect on the direction of movement associated with the buttons of the players.

 #### To Play in Browser: [click here](https://ravinkumar.itch.io/rotationwars)

 #### Demo Video (for PC version) on Youtube: [click here](https://www.youtube.com/watch?v=aHMLB4dGwS0)